 The Saturday Evening Post Illustrations

-These memory games will break down barriers, opening up conversation and memories.
+These memory improving games break down barriers, opening up conversation and memories.
 Their warm storytelling themes are fun and familiar to seniors and elderly patients encouraging participation.

 They capture attention immediately, how do they do this?